zenml-io/zenml/docs/book/introduction/core-concepts.md

 within which your project-specific pipelines should live.)

 When it comes time to run your pipeline, ZenML offers an abstraction to handle all the decisions around how your pipeline gets run.
+The different stack components interact in different ways depending on how you've written your pipeline.

 ## Stacks, Components and Stores